|A Pattern For Life

 "I’ll help," Lelia promised.
 And she did.
 She laid out the squares and together we

 sewed them into a small blanket.
 I crocheted a wide, thick edging.
 Lelia wrapped the gift and

 made the card.
 We were a team.
 In the morning, she boarded the bus, with a handmade baby gift.

 That’s the beauty of this pattern; it’s always ready to help out.

 In my next life, I plan to knit complicated lacy shawls.
 But for now, I love the beauty of the

 Need help with this pattern?
 Click here and let us know how we can be of assistance!

-Michelle Edwards is the author of A KNITTER'S HOME COMPANION.
-She has also written and illustrated many award winning children's books.
+Michelle Edwards is the author/illustrator of A KNITTER'S HOME COMPANION and many award-winning children's books including CHICKEN MAN and STINKY STERN FOREVER.
 In her spare time, Michelle enjoys talking about books in schools throughout the US and beyond.
 Her newest book, Room for the Baby, will be available from Random House in Fall 2012.
 Visit Michelle Edwards at her website or on Facebook.